DebajitDeka/amazon-chime-sdk-js/README.md

 > - Make sure you bind a tile to the same video element until the tile is removed.
 > - A tile is created with a new tile ID when the same attendee restarts the video.

-**Use case 12.** Start sharing your video.
+**Use case.** Start sharing your video.
 The local video element is flipped horizontally (mirrored mode).

 ```js
 const videoElement = /* HTMLVideoElement object e.g. document.getElementById('video-element-id') */;